My image My image My image My image My image My image My image My image My image My image

 Prices:

-Mary Rose and Africa leaves every Monday from Esna to Aswan for 5 nights.
+Africa leaves every Monday from Esna to Aswan for 5 nights.

 Prices from 175 euros per person per night.